patroni/patroni/docs/faq.rst

     See more in :ref:`patroni_configuration`.

-Is there any facility to help me creating my Patroni configuration file?
+Is there any facility to help me create my Patroni configuration file?
     Yes, there is.

     You can use ``patroni --generate-sample-config`` or ``patroni --generate-config`` commands to generate a sample Patroni configuration or a Patroni configuration based on an existing Postgres instance, respectively.